meseck/github-users/docs/documentation.md

 ### Testing asynchronous React Hooks with react-hooks-testing-library

-Get the utility `waitForNextUpdate()` from th renderHook function - example from theproject:
+Get the utility `waitForNextUpdate()` from th renderHook function - example from the project:
 ```
 const {result, waitForNextUpdate()} = renderHook(() => useFetchUser('fools-mate'))`
 ```